Suffolk County Council

 The council is composed of 75 councillors, elected every four years.

-The next county council election will take place on Thursday 6 May 2021.
+The next Suffolk County Council election will take place in May 2025.

 The Council is currently controlled by the Conservative party.